vindaalex/multizone-thermostat/README.md

 - Weather compensating: control by room- and outdoor temperature

 The proportional controller is called periodically and specified by control_interval.
-If no pwm interval is defined, it will set the state of "heater" from 0 to "difference" value as for a proportional valve.
-Else, when pwm is specified it will operate in on-off mode and will switch proportionally with the pwm signal.
+If no pwm interval is defined, it will set the state of "heater" from 0 to "pwm_scale" value as for a proportional valve.
+Else, when "pwm_duration" is specified it will operate in on-off mode and will switch proportionally with the pwm signal.

 * control_interval (Required): interval that controller is updated.
-The satelites should have a control_interval equal to the master or the master control_interval should be dividable by the satelite control_interval.
+The satellites should have a control_interval equal to the master or the master control_interval should be dividable by the satellite control_interval.
 Specify a time period.
 * pwm_duration (Optional): Set period time for pwm signal.
 If it's not set, pwm is sending proportional value to switch.
 Specify a time period.
-Default = 0
+For a on-off valve the control_interval should be equal or multiplication of the "control_interval".
+Default = 0 (proportional valve)
 * pwm_scale (Optional): Set analog output offset to 0.
 Example: If it's 500 the output value can be between 0 and 500.
 Proportional valve might have 99 as upper max, use 99 in such case.
 Default = 100
 * pwm_resolution (optional): Set the resolution of the pwm_scale between min and max difference.
-Default = 50 (50 steps between 0 and 100)
+Default = 50 (50 steps between 0 and pwm_scale)
 * pwm_threshold (Optional): Set the minimal difference before activating switch.
 To avoid very short off-on-off or on-off-on changes.
 Default is not acitvated
 * bounded_scale_to_master(Optional): scale proporitional valves with the master's pwm. 'bounded_scale_to_master' defines the scale limit.
 For example:
   - bounded scale = 3